-That was until the rumors started.
-In 1999, fears that Sunny D would definitely turn your skin orange spread through the country when a four-year-old girl from Wales reportedly went yellow after putting away 1.5 liters of Sunny Delight a day.
-Effectively overdosing on beta-carotene – the pigment used to give the drink its distinctive orange – her face and hands had dramatically changed color.
+That was until the rumours started.
+In 1999, fears that Sunny D would definitely turn your skin orange spread through the country when a four-year-old girl from Wales reportedly went yellow after putting away 1.5 litres of Sunny Delight a day.
+Effectively overdosing on beta-carotene – the pigment used to give the drink its distinctive orange – her face and hands had dramatically changed colour.

 But she wasn't drinking carrot juice.
 Like the rest of us, it was Sunny Delight she was addicted to.

 So how exactly can a drink turn a kid yellow, and could something like this ever happen again?
 Bridget Benelam, a Senior Scientist at the British Nutrition Foundation, told me that eating a lot of food with high levels of beta-carotene can cause a condition called carotenemia, also known as carotenosis in the US.

-"This is often caused by carrots, but could also be other brightly colored fruit and vegetables, like peppers, pumpkin, or melon," she adds.
-"This means that high levels of beta-carotene are absorbed and cause a yellow or orange coloring in the skin."
+"This is often caused by carrots, but could also be other brightly coloured fruit and vegetables, like peppers, pumpkin or melon," she adds.
+"This means that high levels of beta-carotene are absorbed and cause a yellow or orange colouring in the skin."
 Bridget says the condition is most commonly found in young children who are given lots of pureed carrots in baby food, but it's entirely possible that the beta-carotene that was in Sunny Delight really could have been the culprit.

-So what are the chances of the rest of us changing color from eating too many orange foods?
-"Turning yellow is simply the beta-carotene itself," Dr. Lietz explains.
+So what are the chances of the rest of us changing colour from eating too many orange foods?
+"Turning yellow is simply the beta-carotene itself," Dr Lietz explains.
 "The pigment naturally accumulates in the skin, and particularly in the fat layer.
 Average intakes in the western world are around 2mg per day, with some people consuming more than that."

 "My dad noticed my skin was turning yellow-ish, so he took me to the emergency room assuming it was organ failure," says Madi Balkany, a student from Michigan who suffered the same symptoms as the Sunny Delight girl.
 She adds: "I'd begun to spot that my face was tinted strangely even before the first hospital visit.
 My hands and feet had a strong yellow tint.
 The sides of my nose and around my mouth were more orange compared to the rest of my face."